Villanova-AI/villanova_developers/docs/villanova10/tutorials/consume/external-id-management.md

 ### 3. Create the Secret

-Apply the Secret to the namespace where you want to deploy your Entando instance:
+Apply the Secret to the namespace where you want to deploy your Villanova instance:

     kubectl apply -f keycloak-admin-secret.yaml -n entando